Why look at patterns in HIV testing?

 What are some of the strengths of these data and our approach to presenting it?

-- All HIV diagnostic testing conducted by health care providers in Ontario is done by PHOL and is therefore included in these data.
+- All HIV diagnostic testing conducted by health care providers in Ontario is done by PHOL and therefore included in this report.

-- Age, sex and geography data on the test requisition are very complete and available for more than 93% of HIV tests.
+- Age, sex and geography data on the test requisition are very complete and available for more than 96% of HIV tests since 2008.

-- Trends in HIV tests are presented as numbers and, where possible, as a testing rate (i.e. the number of tests per 1,000 people).
-While the number of tests are influenced by the size of the underlying population (e.g. greater population = greater number of tests), rates take population size into account and remove it as a possible explanatory factor for any observed differences over time or between populations.
+- Trends in HIV tests are presented as numbers and, where possible, as an HIV testing rate (i.e. the number of tests per 1,000 people).
+While the number of tests is influenced by the size of the underlying population (i.e. greater population = greater number of tests), rates take population size into account and remove it as a possible explanatory factor for any observed differences over time or between populations.

 What are some of the limitations of these data?

-- Race/ethnicity, country of birth and transgender status were not collected on the HIV test requisition form prior to 2018.
-Lack of race/ethnicity and country of birth information means it was not possible to look at tests by priority population in the testing data.
-A revised requisition which collects these data was implemented in early 2018.
+- Before 2018, the HIV test requisition did not collect information on race/ethnicity, country of birth and transgender identity.
+Lack of race/ethnicity and country of birth information means it was not possible to look at HIV testing by priority population in this report.
+In early 2018, PHOL implemented a revised HIV test requisition that collects these data.

-- Risk factor information is missing or indicated as “none” for over half of test requisition forms, and therefore an exposure category could not be assigned.
-These tests were excluded from the exposure category data.
-Due to the extent of missing information, exposure category data are presented as the percent of HIV tests where exposure category was known.
+- For over half of test requisition forms risk factor information is missing or indicated as “none”.
+Because an exposure category could not be assigned for these tests, they were excluded from the exposure category section of this report.
+Due to the extent of missing information, exposure category data are presented as the proportion of HIV tests where exposure category was known.
 The total number of tests by exposure category is not presented as they are underestimates.

-- If a specific exposure category is more likely to be missing information compared to others (for example, individuals from a specific exposure category may be less likely to disclose their risk factors to a provider), that category may be underrepresented in the data.
-This could introduce bias into the data.
+- If information is more likely to be missing for one specific exposure category than others (e.g. injection drug use), that exposure category may be underrepresented in the data and could introduce bias into the findings of this report.